-Generally, dental implant surgery is less painful than a tooth extraction.
-You can use local anaesthesia to make the oral surgery easier if you wish, but for the most part patients report that having implants inserted is not particularly painful.
+Generally, dental implants are less painful than a tooth extraction.
+You can use local anesthesia to make the oral surgery easier if you wish, but for the most part patients report that having implants inserted is not particularly painful.

 After the surgery, you may have some tenderness and mild soreness for a brief period.
 This pain can be managed with over-the-counter medications such as ibuprofen if necessary, but many people don’t experience enough soreness to warrant this.

-Caring for your implants is similar to caring for your natural teeth.
+Caring for your tooth implant is similar to caring for your natural teeth.
 Brush and floss at least twice daily and be mindful of the fact that bacteria and tartar build up on artificial teeth just as much as natural ones, so keep proper oral health habits a priority.

-Visit your dentist for regular checkups to make sure your implants do not loosen and your bite stays properly aligned.
+Visit your dentist for regular checkups to make sure your tooth implant does not loosen and your bite stays properly aligned.

 Dental Implant Cost

-Like any dental procedure, the price of tooth implants is variable depending on multiple factors such as insurance plans and the extent of work a patient needs done—for example, full dental implants cost a lot more than just one tooth implant.
+Like any dental procedure, your tooth implant cost is variable depending on multiple factors such as insurance plans and the extent of work a patient needs done—for example, full dental implants cost a lot more than just one tooth implant.

-Dental implant cost can be high and not necessarily covered by insurance, but it is a one-time fee, unlike other tooth removal and replacement options which can require multiple expensive maintenance appointments that add up to cost as much or more than dental implants in the long term.
+Your dental implant cost can be high and not necessarily covered by insurance, but it is a one-time fee, unlike other tooth removal and replacement options which can require multiple expensive maintenance appointments that add up to be as much or more than dental implant costs in the long term.